 Your car insurance policy in your new state must have coverage and limits that at least meet the SR-22 minimums required by your former state.
 If the new state’s requirements are higher, you will need those even higher limits on your policy.

-If you don’t own a car, you can still be required to carry an SR-22, and in that case you will need to get a non-owner’s policy to fulfill your SR-22 filing requirement.
+If you don’t own a car, you can still be required to carry an SR-22, and in that case you will need to get non-owner SR-22 insurance to fulfill your SR-22 filing requirement.

 With a normal SR-22 policy, you own and insure a vehicle, but with a non-owner’s policy you don’t own a vehicle to insure directly or have access to a car that you can insure.

 If you have a vehicle registered to you, one in your household, or someone provides a vehicle for your regular and frequent use, you should NOT purchase a non-owner policy for coverage.
-If none of these situations applies, you can get a non-owner’s policy that complies with your SR-22 filing requirement.
+If none of these situations apply, you can get a non-owner policy that complies with your SR-22 filing requirement.